pillarjs/send/Readme.md

 # send

-  Send is Connect's `static()` extracted for generalized use, a secure file server supporting partial responses (Ranges), conditional-GET negotiation, high test coverage, and granular events which may be leveraged to take appropriate actions in your application or framework.
+  Send is Connect's `static()` extracted for generalized use, a streaming static file server supporting partial responses (Ranges), conditional-GET negotiation, high test coverage, and granular events which may be leveraged to take appropriate actions in your application or framework.

 ## Installation